Magnetic resonance imaging (MRI) of the breast — or breast MRI — is a test used to detect breast cancer and other abnormalities in the breast.

-A dye (contrast agent) may be injected through an intravenous (IV) line in your arm to enhance the appearance of tissues or blood vessels on the MRI pictures.
+A dye (contrast agent) may be injected through an intravenous (IV) line in your arm to make the tissues or blood vessels on the MRI pictures easier to see.

 The MRI machine has a large, central opening.
 During the breast MRI, you lie facedown on a padded scanning table.
 Your breasts fit into a hollow depression in the table, which contains coils that detect magnetic signals from the MRI machine.
 The entire table then slides into the opening of the machine.